 8 Spatial Audio

-Perception of spatial audio, multichannel audio, binaural audio, environmental audio design, characteristics of materials, reproducing an environment through processing, audio for virtual reality.
+Perception of spatial audio, multichannel audio vs. binaural audio, environmental audio design, realistic reverb, characteristics of materials, reproducing an environment through interaction with a game engine, plugins for spatial audio.

 Teaching and Learning Work Loads